MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Feature updates

+- Microsoft Edge updates will now roll out gradually.
+Going forward, updates for Microsoft Edge will be rolled out to our users over a period of a few days.
+This enables us to protect more of you from accidental buggy updates, which improves your update experience.
+As a user you will continue to get seamless auto-updates.
+If your organization isn't enrolled for auto-updates you won't be affected by this change.
+To learn more, see the [progressive rollouts article](microsoft-edge-update-progressive-rollout.md).
 - Microsoft Defender SmartScreen improvements: Made several improvements to the Microsoft Defender SmartScreen service, such as improved protection from malicious sites that redirect when loading, and top-level frame blocking, which completely replaces malicious sites with the Microsoft Defender SmartScreen safety page.
 The top-level frame blocking prevents audio and other media from the malicious site from playing which gives an easier and less confusing experience.

 - In response to user feedback, users can now exempt certain cookies from automatically clearing when the browser closes.
 This option is helpful if there's a site that users don't want to be signed out of, but still want to have all the other cookies cleared when the browser closes.
 To use this feature, go to *edge://settings/clearBrowsingDataOnClose* and enable the "Cookies and other site data" toggle.